dart-lang/sdk/pkg/nnbd_migration/README.md

 # Null Safety Migration Tooling

+**Note**:

-Note: the null safety migration tooling is in an early state and may have bugs and other issues.
+  * The null safety migration tooling is in an early state and may have bugs and other issues.
+  * As null safety is still in preview, we recommend only doing trial migrations.
+The final migration of apps and packages, should not be done until the feature is more complete.

-For best results, use SDK version 2.9.0-10.0.dev or higher.
+  * For best results, use SDK version 2.9.0-10.0.dev or higher.

 ## How Migration Works